treefortress/SoundAS/README.md

 A modern lightweight sound manager for AS3.

+The goal of SoundAS is to simplifying playback of your audio files, with a focus on easily transitioning from one to another, and differentiating between SoundFX and Music Loops.

+#Features
+* Clean modern API
+* Built-in Tweening system, no dependancies
+* Easy memory management

 #API Overview

-SoundAS has an API designed to ease management of Sounds within your AS3 projects.
-It is built to allow you to manage multiple streams of audio very easily, fadeing them in and out as required, or layering them as you need.
+##SoundAS

-* _SoundAS_ - Static class, responsible for loading and controlling all sounds globally.
-You can use this class to initiate playback, or simply to get a SoundInstance to work with.
+This Static Class is the main interface for the library.
+It's responsible for loading and controlling all sounds globally.

+##SoundInstance
-* _SoundInstance_ - This class controls playback of individual sounds, allowing you to easily stop, start, resume and set volume or position.
-These are returned each time a sound is played, or can be accessed by calling SoundAS.getSound().
+Controls playback of individual sounds, allowing you to easily stop, start, resume and set volume or position.

-#Loading
+#Code Examples

+###Loading

     //Load sound from an external file
     SoundAS.loadSound("assets/Click.mp3", "click");